 What is a good internet speed for home in Canada

-If you are like the rest of the Canadians you probably have the same Internet connection for at least the past 2 years.
+If you are like the rest of the Canadians you probably have the same Internet connection for at least the past few years.
 But the demand for internet connection in our daily lives and homes keeps on growing.
-The reason for driving the growing demand is certainly many.
-But to group them easily namely we have:
+The reasons for the growing internet demand are certainly many.
+Though to group them easily, we have:

 More mobile devices connected (phones, tablets, laptops..)